boukew99/chitch/readme.md

 If you have PHP installed run `command/server.php` to start the server and open Chitch at the given address.

-Visit `documents/installation.md` for more information on how to setup Chitch.
+Visit [documents/installation.md](documents/installation.md) for more information on how to setup Chitch.

+## Directories
+- `command` : command line scripts
+- `documents` : documentation
+- `library` : libraries of functions
+- `public` : the web root for the web server
+- `tools` : development tools
+- (`database`) : user generated data

 ## Issue reporting
 Issues with the software can be reported at https://github.com/boukew99/chitch/issues.
 This is a volunteering effort.